huaminghuangtw/Evergreen-Notes/Permanent-Notes/You can achieve anything if you focus on one thing at a time.md

 * [Focus is about saying no](focus-is-about-saying-no.md)
 * [Being indistractable is superpower](being-indistractable-is-superpower.md)

-[^1]: Multitasking isn't always bad — you just have to make sure the conditions are right.
+[^1]: Multitasking isn’t always bad — you just have to make sure the conditions are right.